The Homemade Ice Cream Maker—How to Make Ice Cream in a Coffee Can

 Grab some friends and some empty coffee cans and start rolling.
 Here's how to make fresh ice cream with a homemade ice cream maker.

 Kids, you don’t realize how good we have it now, what with our fancy freezers that just magically solidify all the cool, dreamy desserts we put inside.
 Back in your great-grandparents’ day, turning liquid into something frozen took some creative brainpower and, sometimes, a bit of manual labor.
+They didn’t have ice cream makers to rely on.
 My family found out when we decided to see how to make ice cream in a coffee can using only ice and rock salt.
 Think of it like a homemade ice cream maker.

 Let’s start with the basics.
 Should you desire to give Ben & Jerry’s the day off and transport yourself back to a time when you had to roll up your sleeves for your dessert, then this activity is for you.
 Recruit other friends or family members—your arms may get tired.